electricimp/Scheduler/README.md

 ### at(*time, callback[, ...]*) ###

 This method creates a new job with a callback to execute at the specified time.
-The time can either be provided as an integer representing the number of seconds that have elapsed since midnight on 1 January 1970, or as a string in the following format: `"January 01, 2017 12:30 PM"`.
+The time should be provided as an integer representing the number of seconds that have elapsed since midnight on 1 January 1970.

 #### Parameters ####